-This article discusses the cause, effect and treatment involved in slab edge dampness, salt damp or what is commonly known in the industry as ‘edge wetting’.
+This article discusses the cause, effect and treatment involved in slab edge dampness (S.E.D), or what is also commonly known in the industry as ‘edge wetting’.

-Visual Landscape Gardening are considered experts in the field of salt damp treatment in Adelaide and can assist in the prevention and treatment required to eliminate edge wetting.
+Visual Landscape Gardening are considered experts in the field of slab edge dampness treatment across Adelaide and can assist in the prevention and treatment required to eliminate edge wetting.

-If you’ve ever noticed or been concerned by the build up of salts; called ‘efflorescence’ leaching from your house or carport foundation, you are experiencing slab edge dampness, salt damp or edge wetting.
+If you’ve ever noticed or been concerned by the build up of salts, called ‘efflorescence’ leaching from your house or carport foundation, you are experiencing slab edge dampness, or edge wetting.

 There is good reason to be concerned.
-If left untreated, salt damp can cause fretting of the foundation to the point that the structural integrity of the foundation becomes compromised.
+If left untreated, slab edge dampness can cause fretting of the foundation to the point that the structural integrity of the foundation becomes compromised.

 The accumulation of dampness, caused by the foundation drawing in moisture by capillary action, can cause lifting of tiles and other internal flooring such as parquetry and timber floating floors, and cause mould to flourish under carpets.
 Mould spores can then disperse into the air and have an impact on the health of the occupants in the house.

-If you are experiencing a musky smell in your house chances are you have problems with edge wetting.
+If you’re experiencing a musky smell in your house chances are you have problems with edge wetting.

 What is Edge Wetting?

-S.E.D. or slab edge dampness is the transfer of moisture from the soil; drawn up by capillary action, into the concrete foundation.
+S.E.D. or slab edge dampness is the transfer of moisture from the soil, drawn in by capillary action, into the concrete foundation.
 This happens when the concrete is in direct contact with the soil.
-Slab edge dampness and salt damp problems are more likely with reactive soils that have a high clay content; common throughout Adelaide, as opposed to soils containing free draining sand.
+Slab edge dampness and salt deposit problems are more likely with reactive soils that have a high, heavy clay content; common throughout Adelaide, as opposed to soils containing free draining sand.
 This is not to say that the problem is not evident on sandy sites.
 Consider your foundation as a sponge and this will help to understand the process of slab edge dampness.

-Poor drainage can be a contributing factor causing edge wetting.
+Poor drainage can be a contributing factor causing slab edge dampness.
 Leaking or broken storm water drains and down pipes are also a contributor.
 Poorly prepared bases for paving and concrete can also contribute.